 Coffins range in price from several hundred to several thousand dollars depending on the material, craftsmanship, and added features.
 The National Funeral Directors Association reports that in 2009, the average cost for a metal casket was about $2300.
 Take the time to research your options online and consider having a comprehensive discussion with funeral directors regarding their assortment of merchandise.

-For more information on what to do when a loved one dies, how to save money on a funeral or memorial service, or tips on planning a funeral, visit eFuneral’s online resource center.
+Do you have any additional questions about funeral caskets or coffins?
+Do you have any additional tips for saving on the price of a casket?
+Please share your thoughts in the comments section below.
+And for more information on what to do when a loved one dies, how to save money on a funeral or memorial service, or tips on planning a funeral, visit eFuneral’s online resource center.

 Leah Yomtovian Roush is the Senior Manager of Strategic Development for Cleveland, Ohio-based eFuneral, a comprehensive and free online resource that enables those thinking about end-of-life to research, plan, and arrange a wide variety of funeral-related services.
 Leah is the editor of eFuneral's Online Resource Center, and she manages the company's marketing efforts and develops strategies for company growth.
 Leah also serves on the Boards of multiple non-profit organizations, helping them expand their reaches and increase their impacts.